 Get a summary on a page

-Nominate one person in your team to provide you with a one-page summary of what’s happened while you were away.
-This means that if, like me, you’re an early starter, you can get your head around any important events without needing to have three or four 30-minute catch-ups with key individuals.
+Nominate one person on your team to provide you with a one-page summary of what’s happened while you were away.
+This means that if like me, you’re an early starter, you can get your head around any important events without needing to have three or four 30-minute catch-ups with key individuals.

 There’s nothing more distracting than a whole load of “how was your holiday?”
 “What was the weather like” conversations, and unless you’re a complete robot you’ll find it difficult to resist those niceties on your first day.

-Getting in before everyone else and blasting a few key actions is a great way to get up and running without needing to blow off those well-meaning enquiries.
+Getting in before everyone else and blasting a few key actions is a great way to get up and running without needing to blow off those well-meaning inquiries.

-On your first day back, I say forget Do.
+On your first day back, I say forget to Do.